nearform/commentami/README.md

 docker-compose build
 ```

-This should produce something as the following output
+This should produce something like the following output

 ```
 # docker-compose build